Item 4452

 They called their individual groups "Tents" after the Maccabees.
 This water cooler riser was made for H. C. Kuntze who was a knight in the order in the tent meeting in Simaville, Ohio.

-The riser was likely made in Southern Ohio and comes from the great collection of James Murphy.
-I bought it in May 2015 and have never listed it.
+The riser was likely made in Southern Ohio and comes from the great collection of James Murphy, a large portion of which I bought in May of 2015.

 This riser features an incised wavy line and incised history around the middle.
 Measures 4 1/2" tall and 9" wide.